 Ways to tell them apart:

-Inward is an adjective or adverb that often describes direction or movement towards the inside.
+Inward is often used as an adjective or adverb referring to movement towards the inside or the interior of something.